pgxcentre/genetest/docs/analysis.rst

-For now, a total of 4 different analysis is possible: linear and logistic regressions, repeated measurements analysis using a mixed linear model, and survival analysis using the Cox proportional hazards regression.
-Each of those models (with their configuration) are describe below.
+For now, a total of 4 different analysis is possible: linear and logistic regressions, repeated measurements analysis using a mixed linear model, and survival analysis using the Cox proportional hazard regression.
+Each of those models (with their configuration) are described below.

-The model is describe in the ``model`` section of the *YAML* configuration file and using the ``test`` argument.
+The model is described in the ``model`` section of the *YAML* configuration file and using the ``test`` argument.